* Cost/plane seen over 50 pct higher than nine years ago

 * Cost growth comes despite efforts to reform program

-* Air Force to formally notify Congress, begin review (Adds ‘too big to fail’ in 3rd paragraph, Lockheed and GAO comments)
+* Air Force to formally notify Congress, begin review (Adds details, quotes, background)

-WASHINGTON, March 11 (Reuters) - The average cost of Lockheed Martin Corp's LMT.N F-35 Joint Strike Fighter, the Pentagon's costliest arms purchase yet, will soar more than 50 percent above what was projected when its development began nine years ago, the Pentagon's top arms buyer told Congress.
+WASHINGTON, March 11 (Reuters) - The average cost of Lockheed Martin Corp's LMT.N F-35 Joint Strike Fighter, the Pentagon's costliest purchase ever, will be over 50 percent higher than projected when the program began nine years ago, the Pentagon's top arms buyer told Congress.

 Senator Carl Levin, chairman of the committee, said the cost growth could have significant implications for the rest of the Pentagon’s multibillion-dollar acquisition programs and for its budget as a whole.
 The United States alone is scheduled to buy more than 2,400 F-35s, the backbone of its air combat fleet for coming decades.

-“People should not conclude that we will be willing to continue... strong support without regard to increased costs coming from poor program management or from lack of focus on affordability,” the Michigan Democrat said.
+“People should not conclude that we will be willing to continue... strong support without regard to increased costs coming from poor program management or from lack of focus on affordability,” the Michigan Democrat said in an opening statement.

-Carter said he expected Air Force Secretary Michael Donley to notify Congress of the cost-containment breach formally under a law known as Nunn-McCurdy within days.
+Carter said he expected Air Force Secretary Michael Donley to formally notify Congress of the cost-containment breach under the so-called Nunn-McCurdy law within days.

-In 2001, when the development began, the F-35 procurement cost had been projected to be $50.2 million per aircraft in base-year 2002 dollars.
+In 2001, when the program began, the average F-35 procurement cost had been projected to be $50.2 million per aircraft in base-year 2002 dollars.

-Pentagon estimators, based on a projected procurement of 2,443 aircraft, including all variants, now expect the average price to range from $80 million to $95 million in 2002 dollars, said Christine Fox, director of cost assessment and program evaluation for Defense Secretary Robert Gates.
+Pentagon estimators, based on a projected procurement of 2,443 aircraft, including all variants, now expect the average price to fall in a range of $80 million to $95 million in 2002 dollars, said Christine Fox, director of cost assessment and program evaluation for Defense Secretary Robert Gates.

 Our Standards: The Thomson Reuters Trust Principles.